How are the different colors of fire made in fireworks?

 The addition of Aluminum, Titanium, or Magnesium, will have an effect of brightening the colored flame (since it raises the temperature of the reaction), but also lessens the purity of color.
 Different combinations of these color producing elements will theoretically give you almost any color you can imagine.

 This is by no means instructions on how to make fireworks.
-It's much much much more complicated then I have described above, hence the reason there are no formulations shown here.
+It's much much much more complicated than described above, hence the reason there are no formulations shown here.
 There are many factors that go into actual formula making and should not be attempted unless you have the background, knowledge, licensing, and experience to safely handle pyrotechnic materials.